Greenpon/ISISBot/README.md

 Python based Dicord bot for ISIS Service TU Berlin

+Changelog 31-05 Lennart
+- Added ShowForum.py
+  - still WIP
+  - reads ISIS-Bot Modul Ankündigungs Forum and shows title, author and message in discord server
+- adjusted extensions in bot.py with new ShowForum

 Changelog 28-05 Sven
 - Added an Error handling function in bot.py
 - Changed some output in Filtering.py
 - Imported cofig.py to rss.py
   - RSS-key can now be stored in config.py

 Changelog 26-05 Sven